sdemingo/worgenda/README.md

-If you have some [org-mode](http://orgmode.org/) files shared on Dropbox or other similar service, you must understand my frustration when you try to view or edit your diary scheduling in differents devices (smartphone, tablet, office computer, etc.).
+If you have some [org-mode](http://orgmode.org/) files shared on Dropbox or other similar service, you must understand my frustration when you try to view or edit your diary scheduling in differents devices (smartphone, tablet, office computer, etc.) without Emacs.
 There are differents solutions well-known in the community as org-mobile or orgzly but both are mobile oriented and its usability is a little "tricky"

-Worgmode is a toy just for fun and improve my Go skills that I've built.
+Worgmode is a pet project just for improve my Go skills.
 It just covers a little subset of the orgmode features but by now is enough for me:

 * [x] Show a calendar with the events notes.